Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Introduction

-Detailed literature review indicates the lacuna about mathematical modeling of fluid flow problems inside soft connective tissues, which include both the anisotropic and deformable nature.
-Consequently in this article, we introduce a mathematical model to discuss drug delivery through a subcutaneous injection.
-The subcutaneous tissue region has a biphasic description in terms of two constituents fat adipose cells and interstitial fluid.
-In addition, the interstitial hydraulic conductivity has anisotropic which varies in the principal directions only.
-In this current study, our primary aim is to discuss the mechanical response of the subcutaneous tissue region of skin in terms of the variation of anisotropic hydraulic conductivity, the viscosity of the injected drug, the mean depth of the subcutaneous layer, etc. In addition, we would like to study the pain realized by a patient near the injection site with the help of pressure gradient and shear stress.
+A detailed literature review indicates the lacuna in mathematical modeling of fluid flow problems inside soft connective tissues, including both anisotropic and deformable nature.
+Consequently, this article introduces a mathematical model to discuss drug delivery through an SCI.
+The subcutaneous tissue region has a biphasic description of two main constituents fat adipose cells (AC) and interstitial fluid (IF).
+In addition, the interstitial hydraulic conductivity has anisotropic, which varies in the principal directions only.
+In this current study, our primary aim is to discuss the mechanical response of the SCL in terms of the variation of anisotropic hydraulic conductivity, the viscosity of the injected drug, the mean depth of the SCL, etc. In addition, we would like to study the pain realized by a patient near the injection site with the help of pressure gradient and shear stress.